BY: T. Franklin Murphy | October 2018 (edited March 5, 2022)

 We must courageously accept the imperfectness of life so we can identify neglected areas in our lives.
 Mindfulness releases tension but also allows discomfort.

 "From a point of safety, self-knowledge can instruct.
 We address weakness and compassionately accept limitations."

 We can do better, constructively responding to experience.
 We can limit pain through measured reasoning, relying on accumulating information.
 Our interactions with experience provide a wealth of information to carefully examine.

 Through purposeful thought, giving attention to reality, we can unveil hidden biases and protective justifications.
-If we can only stomach the discomfit of our humanness, we become self-aware of felt experience, observing our mental activity, reactionary defenses, and associated external triggers.
+If we can only stomach the discomfort of our humanness, we become self-aware of felt experience, observing our mental activity, reactionary defenses, and associated external triggers.
 By taking closer inventory, experience is more accessible.

-We don’t to manipulate the felt experience of living, pretending each moment is a foray into a field of daisies.
+We don’t need to manipulate the felt experience of living, pretending each moment is a foray into a field of daisies.
 Some experiences are discomforting.
 Only through facing discomfort can we gather enough wisdom to better our lives, improving realities, and prepare for futures.